nellirism/horus/README.md

 <a name="desc"></a>
 ## Description

-The Horus Weather Dash is designed to help you to set your work momentum for the day.
-It is a responsive app that allows for entering a descriptive task on each hour of your work day.
-Once you enter a task, it also allows you to add the task into your browser's local storage.
-The task areas are designed to disable if the hour is in the past.
-It is also color-coded to indicate the past, present and future hour.
+The Horus Weather Dash is designed to provide you information on the current weather forecast in a given city.
+The app also provides a full 5 day forecast for the selected city.

 どれい "dorei"
 Nihongo | Japanese | Noun